Pre-School Class

 • Spanish Instruction: Use of songs, vocabulary and conversational Spanish (numbers, months, days of the week, colors, etc.)

-• Art: Use of a variety of art mediums to encourage creative, student-driven art
+• Art: Use of a variety of art mediums to create student-driven creative art

 • Music & Movement: Singing and dancing to new songs every month, learning gross motor development and control of movement.

-• Famous Composers & Artists: Students study the well known works, societal contributions and life of one different composer and artist every month.
+• Famous Composers & Artists: Students study the well known works, societal contributions and life of one different composers and artists every month.

 • Gymnastics: Gross motor development activities through: tumbling, balancing, stretching, jumping, hopping, etc.

-• Computers: Students use Wi-Fi computers to supplement phonetic and mathematics work with computer programs.
+• Computers: Students use Apple iMac Wi-Fi computers to supplement phonetic and mathematics work with computer programs.